Reaction Time Test

 Warm up before testing

-Do a few practice rounds before measuring your "real" score.
-Cold starts often produce slower times as your brain needs to activate.
+Do a few practice rounds before measuring your real score.
+Cold starts often produce slower times.

 Optimize your hardware